 The Internet has become an inexpensive and easy way for individuals and businesses to raise money.
 In 2012, Congress passed the JOBS Act, which directed the Securities and Exchange Commission (SEC) to formulate rules to exempt equity crowdfunding from the securities registration laws.
 These rules went into effect in May, 2016 and removed restrictions on start-up companies that use the internet to find investors.

 While the SEC rules apply to crowdfunding on the national level, small businesses may also have the option to use state-based crowdfunding exemptions to raise investment capital from investors within their jurisdiction’s borders.
 To date, nearly two-thirds of the states and the District of Columbia have laws on the books that allow businesses in their jurisdictions to raise money through crowdfunding.

 What is Crowdfunding?

-Crowdfunding is an online money-raising strategy that began as a way for the public to donate small amounts of money, often through social networking websites, to help artists, musicians, filmmakers and other creative people finance their projects.
+Crowdfunding is an online money-raising strategy.
+It began as a way for the public to donate small amounts of money, often through social networking websites, to help artists, musicians, filmmakers and others finance their projects.

 How Crowdfunding Works

 - Issuers using funding portals to raise money may be inexperienced.
-Their track records maybe unproven, unsubstantiated or outright fraudulent.
+Their track records may be unproven, unsubstantiated or outright fraudulent.